arpankg/zendesk-clone/DATABASE.md

 #### Relationships
 - Extends Supabase auth.users table (one-to-one relationship)
+- Linked to tickets table via email for ticket history

 #### Notes
 - Uses array for communication channels to track all channels used by customer